 Mike is a Chartered Security Professional (CSyP), Fellow of the Security and Business Continuity Institutes and Emergency Planning Society.
 He is a Member of a number of other professional bodies and holds an MSc in Risk, Crisis and Disaster Management from the University of Leicester.
 Mike is also a qualified teacher and drone pilot, is proud to hail from Yorkshire, lives in Barnsley and received two commendations during his police service.

-Roger Ringham – NAHS Secretary and Executive Director
+Roger Ringham – Training & Development and NAHS Secretary

 Roger is the Head of Service for Security and Fraud Experts (SAFE), which provides security management, counter fraud and training services to the NHS, private healthcare providers, Local Government Authorities and the private sector.
 In addition Roger is Chair of the South West Region Security Management Group bringing together over 50 NHS and private healthcare organisations with a remit to share best practice, expertise and experience.